aiida-vasp/aiida-vasp/doc/index.rst

          return self.result(success=True)

-This class makes use of some :py:class:`BaseParser <aiida.parsers.plugins.vasp.base.BaseParser>` convenience functions:
+This class makes use of some :py:class:`BaseParser <aiida_vasp.parsers.base.BaseParser>` convenience functions:

 * the superclass keeps a record of all the parsed output nodes added by add_node